CloseToAlgoTrading/IbTradeQtDev/readme.md

 - QT 5.x or later
 - QT Creator
-- IB Accaunt (at the moment only IB is supported)
+- IB Account (at the moment only IB is supported)

 ## Installation